corbt/agent.exe/.cursor/plan.md

 ### 4. Plugin System

-1. Design the plugin API and architecture
+1. ✅ Design the plugin API and architecture
-2. Create a plugin loader in the main process
+2. ✅ Create a plugin loader in the main process
-3. Implement a plugin manager to handle plugin lifecycle
+3. ✅ Implement a plugin manager to handle plugin lifecycle
-4. Develop a UI for enabling/disabling plugins
+4. ✅ Develop a UI for enabling/disabling plugins
+5. Implement a central registry for services and plugins
+6. Enhance the plugin API to allow registration of services, dependencies, and hook points
+7. Develop a system for plugins to define and register tools for LLM use
+8. Implement a tool execution system to handle LLM requests for tool use
+9. Create an adapter system for tool compatibility with standard API formats:
+   - Develop adapters for OpenAI function format
+   - Implement adapters for Anthropic tool format
+   - Design a flexible adapter interface for future API formats
+10. Create a service and tool discovery mechanism for plugins
+11. Update the `runAgent` function to incorporate plugin hooks, services, and tool use
+12. Implement example plugins with various service integrations and tools, showcasing API format compatibility
+13. Enhance error handling and logging for plugin and tool operations
+14. Create comprehensive documentation for plugin developers, including:
+    - API reference
+    - Hook system usage
+    - Service interaction guidelines
+    - Tool definition and registration process
+    - Guide on adapting tools to standard API formats
+    - Example plugin and tool implementations with API format adaptations

 ### ✅ 5.
 Window State Persistence